On a client’s profile, you can access the Medications tab to prescribe new medications and manage existing ones.

 Pending prescriptions

-Pending prescriptions will appear in the ePrescribe alerts slide out when a prescription has been written, but hasn’t been sent to a pharmacy yet.
-To address a Pending prescription ePrescribe alert:
+You’ll receive an alert for Pending prescriptions when a prescription has been written, but hasn’t been sent to a pharmacy yet.

 - To edit the prescription, click the pencil icon